-MATH 2223 Calculus III 4 credits Prerequisite: Math 2222 or Math 222, or the equivalent continuation of Math 2222 Calculus II.
+MATH 2223 Calculus III 4 credits Prerequisite: Math 2222 or Math 222, or the equivalent

+This course concerns multivariable calculus and is a continuation of Math 2222 Calculus II.
 It includes applications of vectors and vector functions; partial derivatives and their applications, including gradients; multiple integration in rectangular, polar, cylindrical and spherical coordinates; vector fields, line integrals, curl and divergence, and Green's, Stokes' and Divergence Theorems.